tickBit/Amiga-Demo-DoA/README.md

 An AGA Amiga with probably 2mb CHIP Ram and some FAST ram + 68040 CPU.

+With emulation works fine with Amiga Forever with Workbench 3.x configured for 68040 CPU.

 A picture from the demo:

 ![DoA](https://user-images.githubusercontent.com/61118857/158078846-f898935f-8d35-4576-8aa6-7936b896ebb0.jpg)